-The schedule of items listed in the invitation is provided in Attachment 1 to this Report.
+The schedule of items listed in the invitation is provided in Attachment 1 to Report CJ174-10/22.

-A summary of the submissions including the location of each supplier is provided in Attachment 2 to this Report.
+A summary of the submissions including the location of each supplier is provided in Attachment 2 to Report CJ174-10/22.

-A confidential summary is provided in Attachment 3 to this Report.
+A confidential summary is provided in Attachment 3 to Report CJ174-10/22.